rsdoiel/Artemis/README.md

 a project.
 This requires knowing the compiler you're using and targeting it's way of managing where to find modules.

-In the __obnc__ directory is an example of create an implementation of **ocat**.
-My implementation uses the module "Chars" from the Artemis project.
-This means you need to include both portable and non-portable code to compile **ocat**.
+An example is using [Tests.Mod](Tests.Mod) for the **clocktest** implementations in both __obnc__ and __oxford__ directories.
 With OBNC you need to set some environment variables to let the compiler known where to search for modules.
-Here's what you can do to compile this implementation of **ocat** in the __obnc__ directory.
+Here's what you can do to compile this implementation of **clocktest** in the __obnc__ directory.

 ~~~
 export OBNC_IMPORT_PATH=".:../"
-obnc ocat.Mod
+obnc -o clocktest ClockTest.obn
 ~~~

-For the Obc-3 compiler we need to be in the __oxford__ sub-directory.
-With Obc-3 you can just provide the full path the module you want to include.
-Compiling the implementation of **ocat** in the __oxford__ directory looks like
+With Obc-3 you can just provide the full path to the module you want to include.
+Compiling the implementation of **clocktest** in the __oxford__ directory looks like ---

 ~~~
-obc -o ocat ../Chars.Mod -m ocat.m
+obc -07 -o clocktest Clock.m ../Tests.Mod extEnv.m ClockTest.m
 ~~~